Josh Rojas Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.87 team ERA ranks eighth among all MLB pitching staffs.
+- The Guardians' 3.90 team ERA ranks eighth across all league pitching staffs.

-- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to give up 73 home runs (one per game), the 10th-fewest in the league.

-- Bieber (5-3) gets the starting nod for the Guardians in his 15th start of the season.
-He has a 3.29 ERA in 87 2/3 innings pitched, with 64 strikeouts.
+- Bibee makes the start for the Guardians, his 10th of the season.
+He is 2-2 with a 3.91 ERA and 45 strikeouts in 48 1/3 innings pitched.

-- In his last time out on Sunday, the righty threw seven scoreless innings against the Houston Astros while surrendering three hits.
+- His last appearance came on Wednesday against the San Diego Padres, when the righty went four innings, surrendering six earned runs while allowing eight hits.

+- In nine games this season, the 24-year-old has put up a 3.91 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.